RascalSoftware/RAT-Docs/source/advanced/customLanguages.rst

             double vHead = 319;
             double vTail = 782;

-            // we use the volumes to calculate the SLD's double SLDhead = Head / vHead;
+            // we use the volumes to calculate the SLDs double SLDhead = Head / vHead;
             double SLDtail = Tails / vTail;